Spebby/Leetcode-Solutions/readme.md

 Not everything I use is present in this flake, but everything you "need" is included.
 Neovim, for exmaple, is not included in the flake as I didn't want to override my configuration from outside the shell while inside the shell.

+To use the shell, simply type `nix develop`